AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 * Evaluate clustering results with several quality control metrics
 * Calculate different sets of clustering results across parameter space in order to identify an optimal clustering scheme

-We also provide an OpenScPCA analysis module [`hello-clusters`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-clusters) with example notebooks demonstrating how to use clustering functionality in `rOpenScPCA`.
+We also provide an OpenScPCA analysis module [`hello-clusters`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-clusters) with example notebooks demonstrating how to use the clustering functionality in `rOpenScPCA`.
 This module also provides instructions on how to install `rOpenScPCA`.